tiby312/dinotree_report/design2.md

 	Gravitate all the bots with each other that belong to this node.
 	Recurse left and right gravitating all bots encountered with all the bots in this node.
 		Here once we reach nodes that are sufficiently far away, we instead gravitate the node's extra data with this node's extra data, and at this point we can stop recursing.
 	At this point it might appear we are done handling this node the problem has been reduced to two smaller ones, but we are not done yet.
-We additoinally have to gravitate all the bots on the left of this node with all the bots on the right of this node.
+We additionally have to gravitate all the bots on the left of this node with all the bots on the right of this node.
     For all nodes encountered while recursing the left side, Recurse the right side, and handle all bots with all the bots on the left node.
     	If a node is suffeciently far away, treat it as a node mass instead and we can stop recursing.